The English School, Nicosia

-The English School is a selective secondary school in Nicosia, Cyprus.
-It has a rigorous selection process for admittance.
+The English School is an independent selective secondary school in Nicosia, Cyprus.
+It has a rigorous selection process for admittance of students.
 It is one of the secondary schools in Nicosia designated to be bi-communal, with both Greek and Turkish Cypriots being educated at the school.
+The school, founded in 1900, is a member of the HMC (Headmasters' and Mistresses' Conference).

 History

 The school was founded in 1900 by an Anglican clergyman, Canon Frank Darvall Newham and since its inception the school has offered a British-style secondary level education.
 Originally it only accepted the children of the British rulers of the island and was located within the medieval walls of Nicosia.
 Over the years it accepted Cypriot pupils too and moved to its current premises in 1939.
 Although a boys school at first, girls were first allowed in 1957 into an affiliated school which was then incorporated as a co-educational school in 1962.

 The school started off as a private venture but control was transferred to the British Governor in 1930.
 Following independence from British occupation in 1960, control passed to the Cypriot Government.
 In 2007, the school's status and eligibility for state grants was challenged at the Supreme Court.

 It is a highly selective academic co-educational secondary school and most of its leavers attend universities in Great Britain.
 Although previously a boarding school, it currently operates as a day school.